Hydrogenosome

+A hydrogenosome is a double membrane-enclosed organelle found in some anaerobic eukaryotes such as ciliates, flagellates and fungi.
+(Note: Species of one of the latest discovered animal phylum named Loricifera also contain hydrogenosome-like structures.)
+Hydrogenosome is a type of mitochondrion that produces energy (ATP molecules) in the absence of oxygen, and lacks membrane foldings (cristae), unlike typical mitochondria.
+They are considered to have evolved from mitochondria to produce molecular hydrogen and ATP in anaerobic conditions.

-Hydrogenosomes were discovered in 1973 by D. G. Lindmark and M. Müller.
+Hydrogenosomes were discovered in 1973 by Donald Gustav Lindmark and Miklós Müller.
 Because hydrogenosomes hold evolutionary lineage significance for organisms living in anaerobic or oxygen-stressed environments, many research institutions have since documented their findings on how the organelle differs in various sources.

 History

-Hydrogenosomes were isolated, purified, biochemically characterized and named in the early 1970s by Lindmark and Müller at Rockefeller University.
-In addition to this seminal study on hydrogenosomes, they also demonstrated for the first time the presence of pyruvate:ferredoxin oxido-reductase and hydrogenase in eukaryotes.
-Further studies were subsequently conducted on the biochemical cytology and subcellular organization of several anaerobic protozoan parasites (ex:Trichomonas vaginalis, Tritrichomonas foetus, Giardia lamblia, and Entamoeba sp.).
+Hydrogenosomes were isolated, purified, biochemically characterized and named in 1973 by Donald Gustav Lindmark and Miklós Müller at the Rockefeller University.
+In addition to this discovery of novel organelle, they also demonstrated for the first time the presence of pyruvate:ferredoxin oxido-reductase and hydrogenase in eukaryotes.
+Further studies were subsequently conducted on the biochemical cytology and subcellular organization of several anaerobic protozoan parasites (ex: Trichomonas vaginalis, Tritrichomonas foetus, Giardia lamblia, and Entamoeba sp.).

 Using information obtained from hydrogenosomal and biochemical cytology studies these researchers determined the mode of action of metronidazole (Flagyl).
 Today, metronidazole is recognized as a standard chemotherapeutic agent for the treatment of anaerobic infections.

 Since their discovery, hydrogenosomes have been found in a variety of anaerobic unicellular ciliates, flagellates, and fungi.
 The most notable amongst these is the parasitic Trichomonas vaginalis.

+In 2010, new species of microscopic animals in the phylum Loricifera, such as Rugiloricus, Pliciloricus, and Spinoloricus were described as animals (metazoans) capable of living exclusively in oxygenless conditions, the first ones ever known.
+Under the electron microscope they have organelles that look like hydrogenosomes.
+Doubt remains in whether they actually have hydrogenosomes.